|

 B.S. in Mathematics, Yuanpei College, Peking University, Beijing, China, Sep.
 2009 - Jul.
 2013

-Generalized linear models (GLM), quasi-likelihood and deviacne statistics
+Generalized linear models (GLM), quasi-likelihood and deviance statistics

 Feature selection or variable selection method and model averaging

-Empirical bayes, prior information estimation and mulitple hypothesis tests
+Empirical bayes, prior information estimation and multiple hypothesis tests

 Differential analysis of gene expression and applications